vitorlc/vitorlc/README.md

 ### Hi there 👋

+My name is Vitor de Lima.

+- 🔭 I’m currently working on JavaScript.
+Using Node on Backend and Vue on Frontend.
+- 🌱 I’m currently learning React and React Native.
+- ⚡ Technologies: Vue, Node, ReacNative, Mysql
 <!--
 **vitorlc/vitorlc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.